theepicviolin/LibreWolfCustomization/README.md

  - move `userChrome.css`, `userContent.css` files and `assets` folder into the `chrome` directory
  - reopen firefox
  - done! :3
+ - please please PLEASE visit this github page once in a while to download the latest version, see "updating" section of this readme
  - see "config" section of this readme for customization options

 ## updating
- i am expecting to make frequent chagnes to this project. check this github page once in a while and check if a new version is available. the version of your files is visible at the bottom left of the "new tab" page (implemented in v2, not published yet).
+ i am expecting to make frequent chagnes to this project. check this github page once in a while and check if a new version is available. your installation's version is visible next to the close button of the new tab settings menu (top right on new tab).
+ ### how to update:
+  follow the installation instructions, allow your file explorer to replace files if asked

 ## config
  i've implemented some custom `about:config` values for you to modify. the list is small right now but i'm hoping to see some ideas and issues pop up